 The long and short is that all of these choices represent the classic types Italian restaurants you’ll come across when you travel to Italy.
-So the answer lies not so much in their difference but what you’re in the mood to eat.
+So the answer lies not so much in their difference but what kind of italian food you’re in the mood to eat.

 Traditionally, the difference between, say, a trattoria and an osteria, meant how fancy or casual you wanted your dining experience to be.
 The meaning of these restaurant types would signify everything from the type of service you received to the type of food served, or whether food was even served at all.

 These days there are all sorts of different types of restaurants in Italy from ramen to juice bars and vegan joints, especially in cosmopolitan cities like Milan and Rome.
 So, you might wonder if there’s even a point in understanding the meaning of these traditional terms.

 We’re sharing the differences between the traditional types of Italian restaurants so you know where you’re most likely to find regional specialties, which spots are more formal, and where to go for coffee or a quick lunch.

 In Italy, a bar (remember to roll that “r”) is most similar to what you think of as a neighborhood cafe stateside.
 Head to a bar for a quick espresso or cappuccino and pastry for breakfast (while standing!)
 Italian style.